iFaceless/portal/USERGUIDE.md

 portal.Dump(&s, &m)
 ```

-portal.Cacher interface{} are expected to be implemented if you'd like to replace the portal.DefaultCache and use your own.
+Incidently, portal.Cacher interface{} are expected to be implemented if you'd like to replace the portal.DefaultCache and to use your own.